 The other aspect to consider is that epidemiological studies have shown mixed results.

-Often in younger individuals it does not seem to have made much difference in these studies.
+Often in younger people, it does not seem to have made much difference in these studies.
 In older individuals, there seems to be a bit of a link between higher caffeine intake and lower bone mineral density.

-Obviously when talking about calcium absorption, bone mineral density is the outcome we really care about.
+Obviously, when talking about calcium absorption, bone mineral density is the outcome we really care about.

 The flaw with epidemiological studies though is that they do not really account for controlled variables.
 For example, higher caffeine intake could be linked with lower bone mineral density, but does that mean caffeine is causing that issue?

 As some studies have pointed out, higher caffeine intake is often linked with lower calcium intake on average too.
 Although not all the research supports this, higher calcium intake is likely beneficial for bone mineral density.
-It is hard to identify based on epidemiological studies whether the calcium is playing the larger role, or the caffeine.
+It is hard to identify based on epidemiological studies whether calcium is playing the larger role, or caffeine.